How an Evangelical Pastor Changed His Mind about "Homosexuality"

 The main problem for traditionalists: the gay believer.

-I was raised and taught in the traditionalist view of the Bible concerning gay people (same sex attracted): Those who choose to live out their homosexuality are outside of God’s will and they are walking AWAY from God.
-I began my journey with meeting individuals that embraced Christ and their homosexual identity.
+I was raised and taught in the traditionalist view of the Bible concerning gay people (same sex attracted): Those who choose to live out their attraction are outside of God’s will and they are walking AWAY from God.
+I began my journey with meeting individuals that embraced Christ and their sexual identity.
 This did not compute with my traditionalist interpretation of scripture.
 Either God’s word was wrong, or my interpretations of the texts were wrong.
 And so my journey began with the simple questions, “If someone claims to be a believer and claims to be gay, is that person a Christian?”
 The current view of the traditionalist is that although someone may be born gay or same-sex attracted, they must resist the desire to act on these urges, and live a life of celibacy.
 Although some gay people have this conviction, that is far different than this being a command by God for everyone.

 I now understand that those who have embraced their same-sex attraction and are in responsible, committed relationships, yet love Jesus and have surrendered their lives to him, are not outside of God’s kingdom.
 This is in stark contrast to traditionalists, or most evangelical Christian churches.
-According to their interpretation of the Bible, gay people that embrace their homosexual identity cannot be saved.
+According to their interpretation of the Bible, gay people that embrace their sexual identity cannot be saved.
 Traditionalists must ignore John 6, Romans 10, and Galatians 5 in order to read Romans 1, 1 Corinthians 6, and 1 Timothy 1 with their interpretation.

 Traditionalists are not applying their own interpretation of scripture.